kpsychas/kpsychas.github.io/_posts/2015-12-31-website-launch.markdown

 ---

 There are no plans for regular updates of the blog part of this website.
-Remember to look at [About] section for more information about me.
+Remember to look at [About Me][about] section for more information about me.

 Website was automatically generated using [Jekyll project][jekyll].